The best things to buy at Memorial Day sales

 Home improvement items, furniture

-"Some home improvement stores may take even more off," she said.
-"I've seen Home Depot take up to 53% off in the past."
+“Some home improvement stores may take even more off,” she said.
+“I’ve seen Home Depot take up to 53 percent off in the past.”

-That means markdowns on paint, patio furniture, and even grills and fire pits.
-Also having big sales: indoor and outdoor furniture and anything bedroom-related.
+That means markdowns on paint, patio furniture, even grills and fire pits.

+Also seeing big sales is furniture, indoor and outdoor, and anything bedroom-related.

 “I am looking for a credenza for file storage in my study,” she said.